jeff-v-h/movie-trailers/README.md

 ## How to open

+- Clone repo to local machine
+- Double click fresh_tomatoes.html file to open in a webbrowser, otherwise follow next step.
-If the html page has not been generated, in the command line run `$ python media.py`
+- If the html page has not been generated, in the command line run `$ python entertainment_center.py`